BenGravell/spinningup-helper/windows_guide.md

 - Right click the app icon and use menu to 'Run as administrator'
 - Alternately, so you never forget, set your Anaconda Prompt to always run as administrator following https://www.cnet.com/how-to/always-run-a-program-in-administrator-mode-in-windows-10/

-ALWAYS ACTIVATE YOUR ENVIRONMENT BEFORE INSTALLING OR USING PYTHON
+ALWAYS ACTIVATE YOUR ENVIRONMENT BEFORE INSTALLING PACKAGES OR RUNNING PYTHON FROM PROMPT
-- From an Anaconda prompt run the command
+- From an Anaconda Prompt run the command
 - `conda activate spinningup`